mailsac/mailsac-examples/services/slack_webhook/slack_webhook.rst

     :align: center
     :width: 400px

-**3.** Send a test email to your Mailsac private address.
+**3.** Send a test email to your Mailsac enhanced address.
 It should post to the Slack channel.

 If messages are not being forwarded, you can check `Recent Mail Activity Log <https://mailsac.com/usage>`_ under the Usage section of the Mailsac dashboard.